 To better understand why auto loans are easier to obtain than unsecured loans, you must first learn more about how each of these types of loans differ.
 The key differences between the two revolve around collateral requirements, interest rates and the loan approval process:

-• A car loan is essentially a secured loan.
-Secured loans are backed by an asset that has considerable value, such as a home, another vehicle or a savings account.
+- A car loan is essentially a secured loan.
+A secured loan is backed by an asset of considerable value, such as a home, another vehicle or a savings account.
 The asset, in this case, is the vehicle itself.
 If you default on the loan, the lender would have legal grounds to repossess the vehicle.
 With unsecured loans, on the other hand, lenders assume a substantial risk, as there is no guarantee of repayment.

 As you can determine by the differences in the two types of loans, obtaining an auto loan is easier because the lender assumes little to no risk, thanks to the collateral requirement.
 If you did not receive approval for a personal loan, there is still a good chance that you will qualify for a car loan.

 Car Loan or Personal Loan: Which Is Right for You?